rarecoin/RareCoin/README.md

 XDECoin |
 =======

-This is A Community Takeover of DoubleEagleCoin
+This is A Community Takeover of XDoubleEagle.

 Original Thread: https://bitcointalk.org/index.php?topic=736702